THE FOUR DIMENSIONS

 A DIFFERENT KIND OF DEVELOPMENT

-Not more thinking.
-Different thinking
+Not more thinking, but different thinking

 _edited.png)